Self-Supervised Learning for Large-Scale Preventive Security Constrained DC Optimal Power Flow: Primal-Dual Learning for SCOPF

 \paragraph{The Binary Search Layer for Generator Contingencies}

 Estimating the dispatches for all $N\!-\!1$ generator contingencies presents a computational challenge, as the number of binary variables grows quadratically with the number of generator contingencies.
 The learning problem becomes impractical when dealing with industry-sized power grids.
 To address this challenge, the primal network only predicts the nominal dispatch and uses a binary search layer, inspired by the CCGA algorithm, to compute the generator dispatches under all contingencies.
 The {\em binary search layer} is an adaption of its CCGA counterpart and is described in Algorithm~\ref{alg:bslayer}.
 It estimates the dispatches under the generator contingencies ($\gk$) and the APR-related variables ($\nk, \rhok$) from the nominal dispatches.
-The algorithm performs a binary search on the global signal $n_k$ in order to try to find contingency dispatches that satisfy the power balance constraint.
-Contrary to its CCGA counterpart, Algorithm~\ref{alg:bslayer} may not always satisfy the power balance constraint in the contingencies because $\gkapp$ does not necessarily satisfy constraint~\eqref{eq:ccga_master_cnst_provisional}, which provides such a guarantee.
-Algorithm~\ref{alg:bslayer} is described for a single training instance but it can be easily adapted to simultaneously compute these solutions for all instances and all generator contingencies in a minibatch.
+The algorithm performs a binary search on the global signal $n_k$ in order to try to find contingency dispatches that satisfy the power balance constraint. \tb{ Contrary to its CCGA counterpart, Algorithm~\ref{alg:bslayer} may not always satisfy the power balance constraint in the contingencies because $\gkapp$ does not consider constraint~\eqref{eq:ccga_master_cnst_provisional}, which provides such a guarantee.
+In the experiment, it is observed that the provisional constraint~\eqref{eq:ccga_master_cnst_provisional} is violated in some cases in the early stage of the training, but it is satisfied when the training is complete. } Algorithm~\ref{alg:bslayer} is described for a single training instance but it can be easily adapted to simultaneously compute these solutions for all instances and all generator contingencies in a minibatch.
 Note also that while the forward process of the binary search layer is conducted using Algorithm~\ref{alg:bslayer}, the backpropagation of it to compute the first derivatives of the contingency dispatches with respect to the base case dispatches is obtainable through the expression in terms of $\yapp$ and $n_k$ (see Eq.~\eqref{eq:apr}) which is efficient and differentiable almost everywhere.

 \paragraph{Retrieving the Slack Estimates for Thermal Limits}

 Once the generation dispatches for the base case and generator contingencies are estimated, it is possible to calculate the slack variables for the base case, the generator contingencies \eqref{eq:scopf_ext_cnst_pf_kg}, and the line contingencies \eqref{eq:scopf_ext_cnst_pf_ke}.
 For the base case, the slack variables can be estimated by